How to Cope with WordPress Coding Overwhelm

 All of the resources mentioned above will give you the hands-on experience you need to become a better coder.
 But your education should not stop there.
 Make sure you’re subscribed to leading developer blogs, so you can read about the latest changes happening with coding standards and so you also can stay attuned to general news, tips, and tricks on the WordPress CMS.
 Here are some of my favorites:

-If you’ve worked in WordPress for a while, you’ve no doubt already run into WPBeginner.
-This site writes their blog posts like mini tutorials—covering pretty much any issue, hiccup, or best practice you could ever possibly want to know about working (and coding) in WordPress.
+CodeinWP is a hub for WordPress freelancers, bloggers, and developers.
+This site covers pretty much any issue, hiccup, or best practice you could ever possibly want to know about working (and coding) in WordPress.

 Once you’ve mastered HTML, CSS needs to be your next coding language to tackle.
 Subscribe to this blog and you’ll be surprised at how many little tricks you pick up on a regular basis.